dynamsoft-docs/capture-vision-docs-mobile/programming/android/api-reference/capture-vision-router/single-file-processing.md

 **Parameters**

-`[in] file`: The file path and name that you want to implement the data capturing.
+`[in] file`: The file path and name that you want to capture data from.

 `[in] templateName`: Specify a template with a template name for the data capturing.